Shone (song)

 "Shone" is a song by American rapper and singer Flo Rida, featuring fellow American singer Pleasure P. Produced by Jim Jonsin and Dre & Vidal, it was released as the second single from Flo Rida's second studio album R.O.O.T.S. in 2009.
 Initially, the song was used as a demo, with Rico Love singing the hook and second verse, which he also wrote.

 Music video

 A music video for the song was uploaded to Myspace on 23 February 2009.

 Release

-In the United States, "Shone" peaked at number 57 on Billboard Hot 100 and at number 81 on the Billboard Hot R&B/Hip-Hop Songs chart.
+In the United States, "Shone" peaked at number 57 on the Billboard Hot 100 and at number 81 on the Billboard Hot R&B/Hip-Hop Songs chart.
 It also peaked at number 38 on the Canadian Hot 100.